LeiaPark/List_inArraySlots/README.md

 * A *size* method that would return the length of the list.
 * An *access* method that would return the value at a specific position in the list.
 * A *String* method that would return a string representation of the list.

+**Remarks on the UserOfList class:**
+* Add an element to the end of the list
+* Remove an element in the beginning of the list
+* Determine the size of the list
+* Return the value of the last element of the list